rafaelcostafrf/autonomous_quadrotor_environment/README.md

 			and a done statement

-all other functions are used internally and should'nt be called outside of the environment.
+all other functions are used internally and shouldn't be used outside of the environment.

 # plotter